dlang-tour/english/gems/functional-programming.md

 can be cached easily and allow a range of compiler optimizations.

-The attribute `pure` is automatically inferred by the compiler for templated functions and `auto` functions, where applicable (this is also true for `@safe`, `nothrow`, and `@nogc`).
+The `pure` attribute is automatically inferred by the compiler for templated, nested or literal functions and `auto` functions, where applicable (this is also true for `@safe`, `nothrow`, and `@nogc`).